sarah-mephi/About-me/README.md

 Into algorithms and general explorations of programming languages and their features

-Currently looking into integrating quantum science with programming
+Currently looking into integrating applied physics with programming